datawire/charts/stable/ambassador/README.md

 | `prometheusExporter.resources`     | DEPRECATED: CPU/memory resource requests/limits                                 | `{}`                              |

 **NOTE:** Make sure the configured `service.http.targetPort` and `service.https.targetPort` ports match your [Ambassador Module's](https://www.getambassador.io/reference/modules/#the-ambassador-module) `service_port` and `redirect_cleartext_from` configurations.

+### The Ambasssador Edge Stack

+The Ambassador Edge Stack provides a comprehensive, self-service edge stack in the Kubernetes cluster with a decentralized deployment model and a declarative paradigm.

+By default, this chart will install the latest image of The Ambassador Edge Stack which will replace your existing deployment of Ambassador with no changes to functionality.

+See the installation notes for instructions on how to enable the advanced features of The Ambassador Edge Stack.

 ### CRDs